Omar-p/learning-notes/aws/aws.md

 - ![dynamodb1-exam](images/dynamodb/dynamodb1-exam.png)

 ### DynamoDB Reading and Writing
-- u can switch between capacity modes even if u add data to the table but with some restrictions.
+- u can switch between capacity modes even if u add data to the table but with some restrictions. - once within 24 hours.
 - with On-Demand u don't have admin overhead of managing capacity. but, u pay more which can be 5x more expensive.
 - with provisioned  u set rcu and wcu per table basis.
 - Every Opertation consumes at least 1 RCU/WCU(*)